Sinful712/Tutorials/LoginPython/README_Full.md

 ## Functions:

-Next we want to start actually coding the app.
-I will take you through each function and explain them line by line so you can understand it.
+Next I will take you through each function and explain them line by line so you can understand.

 ### load_users()